CONSTITUTION -- Amended 2019

 1. Amendment by Members.
 At any meeting at which one-fourth of the membership is present, this constitution may be altered, amended, or repealed by a two-thirds majority of the members present, provided that the notice of the meeting sets forth the proposed alteration, amendment or repeal.

 1. Ratification.
-This constitution shall become effective and shall supersede all previous constitutions upon ratification by two-thirds of the members of the Association present at the annual meeting of the Association in Boston on 20 November 1986, provided that one-fourth of the membership is present, and provided that the notice of the meeting announces the intention to vote on a new constitution.
+This constitution shall become effective and shall supersede all previous constitutions upon ratification by two-thirds of the members of the Association present at the annual meeting of the Association in New Orleans on 14 November 2019, provided that one-fourth of the membership is present, and provided that the notice of the meeting announces the intention to vote on a new constitution.

 XI.
 Distribution of Earnings, Etc.